japila-books/spark-sql-internals/docs/spark-sql-JDBCOptions.md

 * `JDBCRelation` is requested to <<spark-sql-JDBCRelation.md#insert, insert or overwrite data>> and for the <<spark-sql-JDBCRelation.md#toString, human-friendly text representation>>

-* `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>>
+* `JdbcRelationProvider` is requested to [write the rows of a structured query (a DataFrame) to a table](spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider)

 * `JdbcUtils` is requested to <<spark-sql-JdbcUtils.md#tableExists, tableExists>>, <<spark-sql-JdbcUtils.md#truncateTable, truncateTable>>, <<spark-sql-JdbcUtils.md#getSchemaOption, getSchemaOption>>, <<spark-sql-JdbcUtils.md#saveTable, saveTable>> and <<spark-sql-JdbcUtils.md#createTable, createTable>>